Motivating Innovation with a Misspecified Roadmap: Managing Breakthrough Traps

-\begin{corollary} Restrict attention to binary feedback policies $\Pi$ satisfying \emph{no false negatives}: $\Pi(1|1)=1$.
-Then, among all such $\Pi$ that achieve $\lambda_2(s_1=1)\le \lambda^*$, the coarse evaluation $\Pi^{r^*}$ uniquely minimizes the false-positive rate $\Pi(1|0)$, where $r^*$ is in eq. (\ref{eq:dynamic:r-star}). \end{corollary}
+\begin{corollary} Restrict attention to binary feedback policies $\Pi$ satisfying \emph{no false negatives}, i.e., $\Pi(1|1)=1$.
+Fix $\eta>0$.
+Under the hypotheses of Corollary \ref{cor:dynamic:success-failure-reversal}, $F_\eta$ is nonempty and closed.
+Moreover, $\Pi^{r_\eta}$ preserves continued innovation after a favorable evaluation with slack $\eta$, i.e., $C(\mu_2^{r_\eta}(\cdot|s_1=1),\lambda_2^{r_\eta}(1))\ge k+\eta$, and uniquely minimizes the false-positive rate $\Pi(1|0)$ among all no-false-negative policies satisfying this capacity inequality. \end{corollary}

-\textbf{Design principle II.} Alternatively, feedback coarsening may also prevent the posterior from collapsing to the high-success model after a favorable evaluation.
-This preserves second-order dispersion in $\mu_2(\cdot|s_1=1)$ and can expand incentive capacity through the same mechanism that underlies Proposition \ref{thm:dispersion-CS}.
-Corollary \ref{thm:dynamic:feedback-escape} formalizes this insight.